Skip to content

 • Contextual factors: older age was generally associated with better carer mental health and being female was associated with worse mental health.

-You can also watch this video by Dr Tracey Shield, who talked about some of the early findings in her "Evidence synthesis of factors affecting family carers' psychological wellbeing" presetation at the 17th European Association for Palliative Care (EAPC) World Congress 2021.
+You can also watch this video by Dr Tracey Shield, who talked about some of the early findings in her "Evidence synthesis of factors affecting family carers' psychological wellbeing" presentation at the 17th European Association for Palliative Care (EAPC) World Congress 2021.

 The full findings from all three of the systematic reviews are available in the 'downloadable resources' below.